PlanetCitizen1829381/ha-nsw-beachwatch/README.md

 - **Water Quality Description** - Official NSW interpretation
 - **Last Sample Date** - When water was tested

 **Note:** Tests for water quality can take 2-4 days be processed & published.
 As such, the results will always be in the past.
+Attributes are located in the Developer Tools > States

 #### Star Rating to Bacteria Mapping